PIRSA's recent Crop and Pasture Report identifies the following drought affected areas within South Australia:

 - North-east and north-west Pastoral

-Current data identifies more than 4200 farming properties as affected by drought.
+Current data identifies around 70 per cent of the state and more than 4500 farming properties as affected by drought.
 Map of drought-affected regions ()

-More details are available at via the Drought Support hub.
+More details are available at via the Drought Support hub - Financial assistance page.

 The Adverse Events Framework